flutter/website/src/docs/deployment/macos.md

 1. Verify the icon has been replaced by running your app using `flutter run -d macos`.

-## Create a build archive
+## Create a build archive with Xcode

-This step covers creating a build archive and uploading your build to App Store Connect.
+This step covers creating a build archive and uploading your build to App Store Connect using Xcode.

 During development, you've been building, debugging, and testing with _debug_ builds.
 When you're ready to ship your app to users